nickcrider/ot-docs/docs/pipettes/behaviors.md

     protocol.max_speeds['A'] = None  # reset a axis limit
 ```

-You cannot set limits for the pipette plunger axes with this mechanism;
+You can't set limits for the pipette plunger axes with this mechanism;
 instead, set the flow rates or plunger speeds as described in
 [Plunger Flow Rates](#plunger-flow-rates).